mu-cai/cs765_project/README.md

 - pytorch 1.10
 - lpips

-You may also try to directly build environment using the provided `backend/packages.txt` using conda.
+You may also try to directly build the environment using the provided `backend/packages.txt` using conda.

 ### Run Backend
-Going to the backend directory `cd backend`, then simply run command `python backend.py`.
-You can get the the results under the default setting, which is equivalent to `python -W ignore backend.py --low_score TSNE --dataset mnist --sample_per_class 10`.
+Go to the backend directory `cd backend`, then simply run command `python backend.py`.
+You can get the results under the default setting, which is equivalent to `python -W ignore backend.py --low_score TSNE --dataset mnist --sample_per_class 10`.
-Altenatively, you can specify the parameters to get the results you want.
+Alternatively, you can specify the parameters to get the results you want.

 Besides, you can use `bash run.sh` to get the results under all kinds of possible parameter combinations for this project.